How do you get to Tortuguero from Puerto Viejo (or vice-versa?)

 Van and boat shuttle to Tortuguero

 If you don't want to book a package, the next easiest way to get to Tortuguero is to book shuttle transport which includes both van service to the dock and the boat to Tortuguero village.
-The shuttles will pick you at your hotel in Puerto Viejo, drive you to meet a boat in Moin or Caño Blanco (read the note below about the difference between the routes).
+The shuttles will pick you at your hotel in Puerto Viejo, drive you to meet a boat in Moin, Caño Blanco or La Pavona (read the note below about the difference between the routes).
 The boat will leave you at the Los Almendros dock which is an easy walk to hotels in Tortuguero village.
 The whole trip takes about 5 hours.
 Note that most of the larger lodges are not located in the village but have their own docks but if you're booking them they will generally arrange transport for you.

 For further information and booking, click the service you would like: